Four-day course – Nutrigenomics from a Functional Medicine Perspective

 Do you want to –

 If your answer to the above questions is yes, then why not join us on our 4-day course?
-We are offering both London and York venues.
-Contact us for the dates of our 2016 courses
+Please click through at the bottom of the page to the

 The Genesnippers 4-day Nutrigenomic course has been designed to increase practitioner awareness and confidence in the use of nutrigenomics and supporting functional testing in clinical practice.

 The course is run over two weekends and looks at selected polymorphisms from a functional medicine perspective.

 The course commences by providing a brief history of genetic and nutrigenomic testing to set the context for the four days.
 The difference between single penetrant disorders and single nucleotide polymorphisms (SNP’s) will be covered, together with an introduction to mapping polymorphisms to the Functional Medicine matrix to demonstrate how this may offer additional useful information for client cases.